AryRayini/Python-for-Computer-Vision-with-OpenCV-and-Deep-Learning-2021-3-Course-Practiced-Files/README.md

      cv2.putText(blank_img,text = 'ABCDE' , org = (50,300) , fontFace = font , fontScale = 5 , color = (255,255,255),thickness = 4)
      return blank_img
 ```
+38 : Drawing Shape on live video ( this technique will be used on obj detection )

 > **Note:** The "DATA" folder is assets for the whole progress.